adithdotv/UMI-Fantasy-Draft/readme.md

 ## Overview

-FanDraft is a blockchain-based fantasy football platform built on the Chiliz testnet.
-It allows users to create fantasy teams, participate in drafts, and win CHZ token rewards through smart contract-powered tournaments.
+FanDraft is a blockchain-based fantasy football platform built on the UMI Devnet.
+It allows users to create fantasy teams, participate in drafts, and win UMI token rewards through smart contract-powered tournaments.
 The application combines traditional fantasy sports gameplay with decentralized blockchain technology to ensure transparent and fair competition.

 ## System Architecture